YthanZhang/fourier_series_computation_and_draw/README.md

 # fourier_series_computation_and_draw
 A small ineffecient project on computing and drawing fourier series.

-Require library scipy and matplotlib.
+Require library scipy, matplotlib and svg.path.
 Run fourier_example to see example.